-The Florida Museum’s Division of Collections and Research is dedicated to understanding and preserving biological diversity and cultural heritage.
+The Florida Museum’s Natural History Department is dedicated to understanding and preserving biological diversity and cultural heritage.
 Utilizing millions of specimens and artifacts housed within the Museum, our scientists are at the forefront of exploring some of today’s most pressing and fascinating scientific issues.

 - Climate change

 - Ecosystem services and human health

 - Biodiversity — loss and extinction, endangered species

 - Public understanding of science

 - Cultural heritage and change

 The Florida Museum continues the voyage of discovery each day through its collections and research initiatives.
 The Museum provides a rare window into Florida’s ancient past, illustrating the rich abundance of life and unique habitats pre-dating the arrival of humans by millions of years.

 Archaeological collections record the presence of the first Floridians who hunted the great mammoths and mastodons, to the Calusa, Timucua and the people who greeted Ponce de Leon and his contemporaries thousands of years later.
 This record of life and culture is irreplaceable, the foundation upon which our understanding of modern Florida is based, and the starting point we use to assess changes to its ecosystems and inhabitants.